EDUCBA

 • Prices in the financial market may not indicate a stock’s true intrinsic value because of some macroeconomic forces like taxes etc.

-• There are certain factors that change the prices of the securities suddenly.
+• Certain factors change the prices of securities suddenly.
 So there is a risk involved when trading in the financial market.
-Like if any negative news about the company comes then its price may decrease to a great extent causing loss to the person holding its shares.
+If any negative news about the company comes, its price may greatly decrease, causing loss to the person holding its shares.

-• It is the market, an arrangement, or institution which facilitates the exchange of financial instruments and financial securities.
+• The market, an arrangement, or an institution facilitates the exchange of financial instruments and securities.

-• It may have or not have a physical location.
-The assets can be exchanged between the parties over the phone or the internet as well.
+• It may or not have a physical location.
+The assets can be exchanged between the parties via phone or the Internet.

-• Some of the financial markets are very small with a little amount of activity, while some of the financial markets trade trillions of amounts of securities daily.
+• Some of the financial markets are very small, with little activity, while some of the financial markets trade trillions of securities daily.

 Conclusion

-Thus it can be concluded that the Financial market is the market where the traders are involved in the buying and selling of financial assets like shares, bonds, derivatives, commodities, currencies, etc. It is an arrangement or institution which facilitates the exchange of financial instruments and financial securities.
-It may have or not have a physical location.
-The assets can be exchanged between the parties over the phone or the internet as well.
-From the last few years, the role of the financial market has seen a drastic change, because of a number of factors such as low transaction cost, investor protection, high liquidity, pricing information transparency, legal procedures easiness for the settling of disputes, etc.
+To conclude, Traders actively buy and sell financial assets such as shares, bonds, derivatives, commodities, currencies, etc., making the financial market their marketplace.
+It is an arrangement or institution that facilitates the exchange of financial instruments and securities.
+It may or not have a physical location.
+The assets can be exchanged over the phone or the Internet between parties.
+Over the last few years, the role of the financial market has seen a drastic change because of several factors, such as low transaction cost, investor protection, high liquidity, pricing information transparency, legal procedures, easiness of settling disputes, etc.

 Recommended Articles

-This has been a guide to the Financial Markets.
-Here we discuss the types, examples, advantages, and disadvantages of the financial market along with the Important points.
+This is a guide to Financial Markets.
+Here we discuss the types, examples, advantages, and disadvantages of the financial market, along with the important points.
 You can also go through our other suggested articles to learn more –

 2. Fixed Costs Example